GustavoRSSilva/work-docs-abc/docs/BRAG_JOURNAL_2021_Q3Q4.md

 ## Goals for next year:

 ## Projects:
+- Take the initiative to refactor the old products in the f/e

 ## Collaboration & mentorship:

 ## Design & documentation:
 - Implement Fill with any instrument (week 30)